Tales from the Road

 Road trips in the UK aren’t always the most exciting thing, but in Utah the journey becomes an experience in itself.
 Scenic Byway 12 which links Bryce Canyon and Capitol Reef is stunning with lots of wonderful stops, photo opportunities and quaint towns to visit along the way.
 I highly recommend a stop at Burr Trail Grill in Boulder after you’ve visited the Singing Canyon, the food and atmosphere are lovely with a mix of locals and visitors who are making their own way through Utah.

-What tips do you have for travellers planning to visit the same destinations?
+What tips do you have for travellers planning to visit Utah?

 Take your time with the trip, you really want to be spending at least two days in each park as there are so many hikes you can enjoy.
 If you take Scenic Byway 12 make sure you make lots of stops along the way – this is all about the journey and not just getting from A to B.

-Is there anything indispensable to pack or prepare for?
+Is there anything indispensable to pack or prepare for when visiting Utah?

-Any local snacks, dishes or drinks that should be sampled?
+Any local snacks, dishes or drinks that should be sampled when in Utah?

 We were asked on several occasions if we’d tried “Utah Fry Sauce”, which turned out to be pre-mixed ketchup and mayonnaise originally created by a Utah-based fast-food chain in the 40s.